Barroqueiro/Cybersecurity-Actions/README.md

 If debug is set to `true`, debug files (jsons directly from each tool) will be included within the artifacts

+### Output styles

+    Name: output-styles
+    Required: False
+    Default: 'HTML'

+Output styles from the report created, 2 options are available `HTML` and `MD`, either one can be chosen or they can be combined using commas.

 ### Anotations that can be found

 #### **Error Messages**